GERD – Gastroesophageal reflux disease

-A hiatal hernia may weaken the LES and increase the risk for gastroesophageal reflux.
-Hiatal hernia occurs when the upper part of the stomach moves up into the chest through a small opening in the diaphragm (diaphragmatic hiatus).
+A hiatus hernia may weaken the LES and increase the risk for gastroesophageal reflux.
+Hiatus hernia occurs when the upper part of the stomach moves up into the chest through a small opening in the diaphragm (diaphragmatic hiatus).
 The diaphragm is the muscle separating the abdomen from the chest.
-Having a hiatal hernia may allow stomach contents to reflux more easily into the esophagus.
-Hiatal hernias usually do not require treatment.
+Having a hiatus hernia may allow stomach contents to reflux more easily into the esophagus.
+Hiatus hernias usually do not require treatment.
 However, treatment may be necessary if the hernia is in danger of becoming strangulated (twisted in a way that cuts off blood supply, called a paraesophageal hernia) or is complicated by severe GERD or esophagitis (inflammation of the esophagus).
 The doctor may perform surgery to reduce the size of the hernia or to prevent strangulation.

 Risk factors for GERD

 Certain foods and beverages, including chocolate, peppermint, fried or fatty foods, coffee, or alcoholic beverages, may trigger reflux and heartburn.
 Studies show that cigarette smoking relaxes the LES.
 Obesity and pregnancy can also play a role in GERD symptoms.